ccatobs/MODBUS/README.md

 ## MODBUS REST API

-Run the MODBUS Rest API (modbus_client.py and modbus_reader.py present in same directory:
+Run the MODBUS Rest API with modbus_client.py and modbus_reader.py present in same directory, the same applies for the client_config.json and client_mapping.json files.

     python3 modbus_REST_API.py